Excerpts from 'Art, Life and Everything'

 If the weather was fine, I'd walk down to the studios in the morning; if it was raining, I'd take the bus.
 At lunchtime, sometimes I'd go into one of the nearby lounges to buy coffee and bagels

 and watch the TV, relaxing on big velvet sofas.
-It was the time of the Monica Lewinsky scandal and I clearly remember Bill Clinton's deposition being played out on the big screen in the bar.“
+It was the time of the Monica Lewinsky scandal and I clearly remember Bill Clinton's impeachment proceedings being played out on the big screen in

 Chapter Twelve.
 New York, New York